karmaniverous/entity-manager/.stan/system/stan.todo.md

 ## Completed (append-only)

 **CRITICAL: This list is append-only; do not edit items!
 Place most recent entries at the BOTTOM of the list.
 When pruning, remove older entries from the top.**

+- Step 1 — Align with entity-tools rename (types only; mechanical)
+  - Replaced all type-only imports:
+    - TranscodeMap → TranscodeRegistry
+    - DefaultTranscodeMap → DefaultTranscodeRegistry
+  - Updated BaseConfigMap to expose TranscodeRegistry instead of TranscodeMap in the base configuration map and updated all dependent generic references (e.g., C['TranscodeRegistry']).
+  - Updated doc-only imports across BaseEntityClient, BaseQueryBuilder, and EntityManager modules to reference TranscodeRegistry.
+  - Acceptance: typecheck/build/docs green with zero runtime changes.